 Nonverbal Communication

 Nonverbal cues, such as body language, facial expressions, and tone of voice, play a critical role in communication.
-Couples who are attuned to each other’s nonverbal signals can better interpret emotions and intentions, enhancing their connection.
+Studies suggest that up to 80% of communication occurs through nonverbal channels.
+Couples who are attuned to each other's nonverbal signals can better interpret emotions and intentions, enhancing their connection.
+For example, a partner crossing their arms may signal defensiveness, while leaning in can indicate openness and interest.

 Conflict Avoidance